 Solders range from hard right through to medium and easy.
 A hard solder has a high melting temperature as it contains the largest amount of raw precious metal.
 It therefore closely matches the precious metal you may be working with.
 An easy silver solder contains less of the raw precious metal and despite being quicker and easier to work with, will not be as close of a colour match.
 Choose your silver solder depending on your requirements.
 This may be the melting temperature you need to avoid melting the piece you’re working on, or it may be that you want a really close colour match with a seamless finish.

-Making silver solder in 8 simple steps
+How to make silver solder paste in 8 simple steps

+Before learning how to make silver solder, you’ll need to pick up a few key pieces of equipment and materials.
 This silver solder recipe will give you the steps and quantities you need to make an easy silver solder, or a silver solder with a low melting point.

 Metals you’ll need: